 Laura joined Valid’s Measures team in January 2015.
 She provides technical support in designing and implementing assessments, focusing particularly on rapid assessment methods and geospatial analysis.
 She graduated from the University of Oxford in 2015 with an MPhil in Geography and Environment, and has worked in multi-sectoral and CMAM-specific evaluations in Ethiopia and India.

-Doreen is responsible for the smooth running of administrative functions and provides IT and logistical support at the Oxford office.
-She has over 10 years experience in administration, front desk management and marketing with a BA (Hons) degree in Business Management.
+Joseph is responsible for the smooth running of administrative functions and provides IT and logistical support at the Oxford office.
+He has over 10 years experience in administration, front desk management and research.

 Valid works with a large pool of consultants several of whom have been supporting our technical, research and measures projects over many years.
 They cover a wide range of specialization including international public health and nutrition, medicine, anthropology, epidemiology and statistics.
 If you are interested in Valid’s work and would like to join our consultant pool please visit our Careers page